 I feel really strongly that as well as being stylish, my pieces should be good quality and good value for money.

 What pieces do you like the most?

-One of my biggest successes has probably been my range of tennis necklaces (above – click on any of the pieces to be taken to its page) and bracelets.
+One of my biggest successes has probably been my range of tennis necklaces (below) and bracelets.